 Invited speakers are afforded the courtesy and protection appropriate to a University community.
 The institutional control of campus facilities and the integrity of the academic environment are not to be used as a device of censorship.
 Sponsorship of guest speakers does not imply approval or endorsement of the views expressed, either by the sponsoring organization or the institution.
-However, the University has rights similar to private landowners, and it has not opened or designated its property as a public forum open to all for any purpose.
 For more information, consult the Campus Speakers Policy and the Free Expression Policy.